vintasoftware/django-virtual-models/docs/tutorial.md

 ### Getting optimized querysets

 If you do not use Django REST Framework, you can still benefit from using Virtual Models to avoid maintaining annotations and prefetches across several parts of your codebase.
-By centralizing the read logic in virtual models, you reduce the cognitive load and the change amplification.
+By centralizing the read logic in virtual models, you reduce cognitive load and change amplification.

 Consider the following virtual models: